oymotion/EMGFilters/README.md

 > will be treated as zero.

-After calibration, the sample program prints the `envelope`, which is the squared values of sEMG signals, to serial line.
+After calibration, the sample program prints the `envelope`, which is the squared sEMG signal data, to serial line.
 The user can plot it using Arduino `SerialPlotter`.

 **Note**:
 > It is recommended that you do calibration every time you wear